GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Related Works

-Another related direction combines Gaussian splatting with implicit geometry fields to leverage the complementary strengths of explicit and continuous representations.
-Methods such as GSDF and GaussianUDF jointly optimize Gaussian primitives with signed or unsigned distance functions to guide surface reconstruction while retaining efficient Gaussian-based rendering \cite{yu2024gsdf, li2025gaussianudf}.
-Geometry Field Splatting further unifies this paradigm by representing geometry fields with Gaussian surfels and deriving an efficient differentiable rendering formulation, providing a more principled connection between Gaussian splatting and implicit geometry representations \cite{jiang2025geometry}.
-GOF represent surfaces by learning a compact, continuous opacity field over Gaussian primitives, enabling efficient and memory-compact surface reconstruction in unbounded scenes without relying on explicit distance fields or dense volumetric sampling \cite{yu2024gaussian}.
+Another line of work combines Gaussian splatting with implicit geometry fields to leverage the complementary strengths of explicit and implicit representations.
+Methods such as GSDF and GaussianUDF jointly optimize Gaussian primitives with signed or unsigned distance functions to guide surface reconstruction while retaining efficient rendering~\cite{yu2024gsdf,li2025gaussianudf}.
+Geometry Field Splatting further unifies this paradigm by representing geometry fields with Gaussian surfels and deriving an efficient differentiable rendering formulation, establishing a more principled connection between Gaussian splatting and implicit geometry~\cite{jiang2025geometry}.
+GOF models surfaces via a compact continuous opacity field over Gaussian primitives, enabling efficient and memory-compact reconstruction in unbounded scenes without explicit distance fields or dense volumetric sampling~\cite{yu2024gaussian}.